TOSIT-IO/tdp-website/content/reports/251003-contributors.md

   Investigation of changes in Spark behaviour between TDP1 and TDP2
 ---

-# Notes from September 26th, 2025
+# Notes from October 3rd, 2025

 Iceberg tables created with Hive and Spark do not have the same default properties.
 For example, with the following properties: table-override.external.table.purge and table-override.iceberg.orc.files.only.